-In my last blog entry, I promised some delicious recipes from the local farmer’s stand.
-One of my family’s absolute favorites—Eggplant Parmesan, is not only good for your LDL cholesterol levels (which I’ll get to in a minute)…it’s filled with amazing health benefits!
+At this time of year, one of my family’s absolute favorites—Eggplant Parmesan, is not only good for your blood lipids (which I’ll get to in a minute)…it’s filled with amazing health benefits!

 Eggplant, a nightshade vegetable, is high in fiber, manganese, vitamin B1, copper, and potassium.
 It also contains nasunin, an anthocyanin antioxidant that protects your cell membranes from damage—and fortifies your immune system.

-Plus, eggplant’s main phenolic compound—cholorogenic acid—not only has viral and cancer fighting actions, it can lower your LDL cholesterol levels.
+Plus, eggplant’s main phenolic compound—cholorogenic acid—not only has viral and cancer fighting actions, it can lower your blood fat levels.
 But one caveat for folks with kidney and gallbladder problems is that eggplant may actually block your absorption of calcium if you’re not getting an adequate amount in your diet.

 When selecting an eggplant, we like the mid-sized ones for individual servings.
 They aren’t always easy to find though, and a full sized eggplant works just as well.
 (But avoid Japanese eggplants; there just isn’t enough “meat” inside to work with).
 Pick an eggplant that’s firm, heavy, shiny, and colorful, but not waxed.
 If your thumbprint springs back, it’s fresh!

-Now, here’s something that might surprise you—not only is eggplant good for your LDL cholesterol levels, it can be cooked outside on the grill.
-In fact, Dr. Sinatra created an easy, delicious recipe called, “Eggplant Parm-on-the-Grill.”
+Now, here’s something that might surprise you—not only is eggplant good for your health, it can be cooked outside on the grill.
+In fact, I created an easy, delicious recipe called, “Eggplant Parm-on-the-Grill.”

 Here’s how to make it: